 Related: Getting to Know your HOA Documents

-While the entire Board has fiduciary responsibility to the community, the Treasurer must be able to specifically analyze and comprehend financial information.
+While the entire Board has a fiduciary responsibility to the community, the Treasurer must be able to specifically analyze and comprehend financial information.
 So, what makes a good Treasurer?

 Here are the qualities that all good Association Treasurers have in common:

-- Connected to community – It’s important for the Treasurer to stay up to date on the community financials, not just come out of the woodwork at budget time.
+- Connected to the community – It’s important for the Treasurer to stay up to date on the community financials, not just come out of the woodwork at budget time.
 Being invested in the community and what effects the financials can have is an important part of the role.

-- Detail oriented – An Association’s Treasurer should be detail oriented, but not a micromanager.
-By taking charge of overseeing financial details like record keeping, insurance, investments, delinquencies and collections, he or she should make sure that a vendor is paid, but should not follow them around the property checking on them, for example.
+- Detail-oriented – An Association’s Treasurer should be detail-oriented, but not a micromanager.
+By taking charge of overseeing financial details like record keeping, insurance, investments, delinquencies, and collections, he or she should make sure that a vendor is paid, but should not follow them around the property checking on them, for example.
 If you have a professional management company, the Treasurer will work closely with them.

 - Long-term financial lens – One of the primary responsibilities of the Treasurer is to develop and review the annual budget and oversee the reserve funds, having the ability to see the big picture is crucial.
-Assisting to identify long term goals and how to accomplish them will be a key characteristic of this role.
+Assisting to identify long-term goals and how to accomplish them will be a key characteristic of this role.
 This often means making tough recommendations like increasing assessments in order to prepare for the future and adequately fund reserves.
 Failing to properly fund reserves is one of the biggest mistakes an association can make.
 Unfortunately, inadequate funding is a problem for many associations.

 - Willingness to learn – No matter what the experience level of the Treasurer, the community’s property management company is there to assist.
-Because he or she will not necessarily always be an accountant, the responsible party need to be willing to take direction.
+Because he or she will not necessarily always be an accountant, the responsible party needs to be willing to take direction.